Redislabs-Solution-Architects/redis-aws-game-dev-day-workshop/README.md

 ### Redis Enterprise Database
 Redis Enterprise DB connection details will be provided by the workshop instructors.

+### Redis Insights
+Redis develops Redis Insights - a powerful studio to explore the data in Redis Databases.
+Please download and install from here: https://redis.com/redis-enterprise/redis-insight/#insight-form

 ## Required knowledge
 Some development experience is required to go through the exercises, but it should be accessible enough for developers of any level as well as other interested folks who might not be developers.
 Feel free to raise any challenges to us, either directly, or by submitting an issue on this repo.